 File my GST/HST return

-- Can you claim a GST/HST refund?
+- Can I claim a GST/HST refund?

 Different rules apply to financial institutions.

-When do you file your GST/HST return?
+When do I file a GST/HST return?

 If your reporting period is monthly or quarterly, you have to file your GST/HST return and pay the amount you owe no later than one month after the end of your reporting period.